 The main objective of this research is to determine the influence of demographic indicators, organizational commitment and burnout on the turnover intention among college employees.
 This research made use of descriptive-correlational method using the survey questionnaires to gather the responses of 107 respondents.
 Frequency distributions were used in demographic profile and the level of job satisfaction, organizational commitment and burn out of the employees and chi-square to test the significant relationship.
 Majority of the respondents were Roman Catholics, Bachelor's degree holder with regular status of employment and with a mean age of 33 years Mean length of service is 6 years and majority have a monthly income of P10,000 and above.
-The results show that respondents rated high in job satisfaction, organizational commitment and burn out had no significant relationship to turn over intentions.
+The results show that respondents rated high in job satisfaction, organizational commitment, and had a moderate burnout.
+Job satisfaction, organizational commitment and burn out had no significant relationship to turn over intentions.
 This signifies that each of the presented variables linking to turnover intention does not affect the employees' thinking of whether to stay or leave the organization.